pjcj/Perl-Critic-PJCJ/README.md

 - Double quotes are preferred for consistency and to allow potential interpolation
-- Minimizing escape characters improves readability and reduces errors
+- Minimising escape characters improves readability and reduces errors
 - Simple quotes are preferred over their `q()` and `qq()` equivalents when possible
 - Only bracket delimiters should be used (no exotic delimiters like `/`,